unicode-cookbook/cookbook/README.md

 Steven Moran &lt;bambooforest@gmail.com&gt; & Michael Cysouw &lt;cysouw@mac.com&gt;

+## Update

+The Unicode Cookbook for Linguists has been accepted for publication in the [!Translation and Multilingual Natural Language Processing](http://langsci-press.org/catalog/series/tmnlp) series by [!Language Science Press](http://langsci-press.org/).

 ## About the cookbook

 The cookbook is available in its current form in this directory as `unicode-cookbook.pdf`.